-I am a writer and editor based in Surrey, UK, specialising in narrative, non-fiction features.
-I work mostly on biology and medical topics and have a particular interest in biochemistry, cell biology, twins, palliative and end-of-life care, and medical technologies.
-I also write news stories, press releases and web copy.
+I am a writer and editor based in the South-East of England, specialising in narrative, non-fiction features.
+I work mostly on stories related to medicine, health and biology, and have a particular interest in palliative and end-of-life care, twins, women’s health and disability.
+My day job is editing Mosaic, the longform publication from Wellcome.

 I am adaptable, dedicated and reliable, and a passionate advocate of quality and accuracy in journalism.
 I am a member of the Medical Journalists’ Association.
 I publish both as Christina Giles and Chrissie Giles; which name is used seems to depend more on what the subeditor fancied that day than anything else.

 If you’re into short bursts about whatever I happen to be thinking/eating/listening to at random points in time, follow me on Twitter @christinagiles

 - 2003 onwards – Freelance science and medical writer alongside full-time writing and editing jobs for IPC Media, Nature Publishing Group and the Wellcome Trust